Cyanide: Metal complexation

-Manufacture
+Production

-The principal process used to manufacture cyanides is the Andrussow process in which gaseous hydrogen cyanide is produced from methane and ammonia in the presence of oxygen and a platinum catalyst.
+The principal process used to make cyanides is the Andrussow process in which gaseous hydrogen cyanide is produced from methane and ammonia in the presence of oxygen and a platinum catalyst.

 Sodium cyanide, the precursor to most cyanides, is produced by treating hydrogen cyanide with sodium hydroxide:

 Toxicity

-Many cyanides are highly toxic.
+Among the most toxic cyanides are hydrogen cyanide (HCN), sodium cyanide (NaCN), potassium cyanide (KCN), and calcium cyanide (Ca(CN)2).
 The cyanide anion is an inhibitor of the enzyme cytochrome c oxidase (also known as aa3), the fourth complex of the electron transport chain found in the inner membrane of the mitochondria of eukaryotic cells.
 It attaches to the iron within this protein.
 The binding of cyanide to this enzyme prevents transport of electrons from cytochrome c to oxygen.
 As a result, the electron transport chain is disrupted, meaning that the cell can no longer aerobically produce ATP for energy.
 Tissues that depend highly on aerobic respiration, such as the central nervous system and the heart, are particularly affected.
 This is an example of histotoxic hypoxia.

-The most hazardous compound is hydrogen cyanide, which is a gas and kills by inhalation.
-For this reason, an air respirator supplied by an external oxygen source must be worn when working with hydrogen cyanide.
-Hydrogen cyanide is produced by adding acid to a solution containing a cyanide salt.
+Hydrogen cyanide, which is a gas, kills by inhalation.
+For this reason, working with hydrogen cyanide requires wearing an air respirator supplied by an external oxygen source.
+Hydrogen cyanide can be produced by adding acid to a solution containing a cyanide salt.
 Alkaline solutions of cyanide are safer to use because they do not evolve hydrogen cyanide gas.
-Hydrogen cyanide may be produced in the combustion of polyurethanes; for this reason, polyurethanes are not recommended for use in domestic and aircraft furniture.
 Oral ingestion of a small quantity of solid cyanide or a cyanide solution of as little as 200 mg, or exposure to airborne cyanide of 270 ppm, is sufficient to cause death within minutes.